guib1/pong-clone-libGDX/README.md

 ## License

 This project is open source.
-Feel free to use the code as you wish (consider adding a specific license file like MIT or Apache 2.0 if you want to be formal).
+Feel free to use the code as you wish.